code-game-project/website/docs/quick-start/number-guessing.md

     static void Guess(Game game)
     {
         // To send a command to the server use the game.Send... methods.
-        // They take a command data object, which can be conveniently constructed by using the object initializer syntax like below. game.SendGuess(new GuessCmd
+        // They take a command data object, which can be conveniently constructed using the object initializer syntax like below. game.SendGuess(new GuessCmd
         {
             // set the fields of the command data object